Financial aid guide of terms

 Federal Direct Parent Loans for Undergraduate Students (PLUS):

 Enables parents with a good credit history to borrow money to pay the educational expenses of their dependent undergraduate student(s).
 PLUS eligibility is not based on need.
 The yearly limit on a federal PLUS is equal to the cost of attendance minus all other financial aid received by students.
-The interest rate is fixed at 8.5 percent.
+The interest rate is determined by the Federal Government on a yearly basis.
+Those loan rates are fixed and in effect from July 1-June 30.
 Contact the DWU Financial Aid Office to determine if your dependent student is eligible for federal PLUS.

 Federal Pell Grant: